aakacenoks/nutrition/readme.md

-# Noslēguma darbs

 ## My Nutrition plan

-Main idea is to create an app that can help to track down your meals and calculate nutrition stuff.
+Trying out iOS development with Swift.
+App that can help to track down your meals and calculate nutrition stuff.

-### Current progress

-Nothing much to show for now.
-# nutrition